dgullis/single_function_program_design_challenge/README.md

 ### Hello!

-This challenge focused on TDD and programme deisgn.
+This challenge focused on TDD and program deisgn.

 The brief was to create a programme 'recipe' for a given short user brief.
 This recipe was then used to write tests for my proposed function.